mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/call-ui/objective_c.md

 @end
 ```

 This defines a custom initializer for the class which has a `User.type` as its parameter, which then gets stored in the local `user` property.
-Now that we have the user information you use the `callButton` to show who the user will be calling, in `viewDidLoad` add the following.
+Now that you have the user information you use the `callButton` to show who the user will be calling, in `viewDidLoad` add the following.

 ```objective_c
 self.navigationItem.leftBarButtonItem = [[UIBarButtonItem alloc] initWithTitle:@"Logout" style:UIBarButtonItemStyleDone target:self action:@selector(logout)];